 The Blue Cave is one of the most popular Hvar attractions (even though it isn’t actually on Hvar).
 Day trips are popular to his cave where the blue is so vibrant it looks like it’s glowing.
 Day trips also stop at the beautiful green cave so you’ll be cave and island hopping.

-Hvar tours to the caves also include stops for snorkelling, beach lounging and cooling off in the blue waters of the Adriatic Sea.
+Hvar tours to the caves also include stops for snorkeling, beach lounging and cooling off in the blue waters of the Adriatic Sea.

 Stroll through the streets of Stari Grad